rollbar/docs/onboarding/apex.md

         - _Apex Notifications forwarding set up_
         - _Access Token correct_
     2. When the package and your organization is fully configured, all of them should turn green and you will be presented with a _Success_ installation page.
     3. The SDK will send a welcome message to your Rollbar project right away.
-You should be able to find in your items view in Rollbar.
+You should be able to find it in your items view in Rollbar.

 9. You can now use Rollbar for Apex in your organization.